Travel expert Simon Calder answers 15 questions on your next trip

 To explain: WHO EUL means emergency use listing by the World Health Organisation, and covers all the leading vaccines.

-Now the question remains: why December, why not now?
 The Department of Health told me the change would not take immediate effect to allow time for the legislation to be changed – and to “update operational systems so that those contacts who are vaccinated overseas receive the right advice”.

 American adventures